 7. Silent Install

-To know more about silent install, click here.
+To know about silent install in Password Manager Pro, click here.

 8. Starting and Shutting Down PMP

 9. Launching the PMP Web Client